saeidamiri1/python_training_platform/docs/book/ch7_decorator/ch7_decorator.md

 pow(10, 10)
 ```

 ## Defining Decorators With Arguments

-Sometimes, it’s useful to pass arguments to your decorators.
-For instance, @do_twice could be extended to a @repeat(num_times) decorator.
-The number of times to execute the decorated function could then be given as an argument.
+Sometimes, it’s useful to pass arguments to decorators.
+For example, the `@do_twice` decorator could be extended to a `@repeat(num_times)` decorator, where the number of times to execute the decorated function is given as an argument.

-If you define @repeat, you could do something like this:

-You can pass arguments to the decorators as well
+To define a `@repeat` decorator, you could implement it like this: You can pass arguments to decorators in a similar manner.

 ``` python
 def repeat(num_times):
     def wrapper(func):